Exclusive: U.S. companies got emergency government loans despite having months of cash

 (Graphic: U.S. companies with cash got emergency loans IMAGE link: here)

-Among them was biotech company Athersys Inc (ATHX.O).
-It issued an upbeat outlook in an April 15 securities filing for a $50 million share offering, in which it also said it had secured a $1.3 million PPP loan.
+Among them was biotech company Athersys Inc. It issued an upbeat outlook in an April 15 securities filing for a $50 million share offering, in which it also said it had secured a $1.3 million PPP loan.

 “As of the date of this prospectus supplement, the COVID-19 pandemic has not had a significant adverse effect on our business,” the company wrote.

 Other recipients issued bright outlooks.
-Medical device maker Repro Med Systems Inc (KRMD.O) and electronics supplier Micropac Industries Inc (MPAD.PK) said the pandemic had not had a significant impact on their businesses.
+Medical device maker Repro Med Systems Inc and electronics supplier Micropac Industries Inc said the pandemic had not had a significant impact on their businesses.

-Diagnostics company Enzo Biochem Inc (ENZ.N) said it expected COVID-19 related products to partially offset revenue declines.
-Infectious disease testing business Accelerate Diagnostics Inc (AXDX.O) said its first-quarter sales were expected to rise - and entered into a collaboration for coronavirus testing.
+Diagnostics company Enzo Biochem Inc said it expected COVID-19 related products to partially offset revenue declines.
+Infectious disease testing business Accelerate Diagnostics Inc said its first-quarter sales were expected to rise - and entered into a collaboration for coronavirus testing.

 In a statement to Reuters on Tuesday, Athersys said that it fully met the program certification requirements when it applied, due to the uncertain outlook and upcoming costly clinical trials.
 It said it returned the money after the Treasury Department said in late April that many public companies were unlikely to satisfy the certification criterion.
 The company was planning to disclose the loan’s return on Thursday, when it releases first-quarter financial results.